rwtodd/org.rwtodd.crypto.spritz/README.md

 is sufficient to compute a hash of file contents, and some of them can also encrypt and decrypt files.

-The three most mature implementations are:
+The most mature/featureful implementations are:

   * __C__: This is the fastest implementation.
 It has gone through a number of iterations, you can see in the repo history.
 Currently,